ippontech/blog-usa/posts/streamline-your-data-transformations-by-running-dbt-directly-on-databricks-using-jobs.md

 ![pizza raw](https://raw.githubusercontent.com/Falydoor/blog-usa/blog-databricks-dbt/images/2023/04/databricks-dbt-job.png)

-The `dbt commands` is very important and defines the order of the dbt commands ran by the task.
+The `dbt commands` is very important and defines the order of the dbt commands run by the task.
 Feel free to specify any flags like `--full-refresh` for a full refresh or `-m my_model` for a specific model.
 Don't forget to set the correct `schema` and also the right cluster to run the dbt CLI on.

 # Run and monitor job